- Administrative Offices

 Complete all sections of the application form and follow the submission instructions on the application form.

-Incomplete proposals or proposals NOT following the guidelines and format instructions (including spacing, font size, margins and page limits) will not be considered for funding.
+Incomplete proposals or proposals NOT following the guidelines and format instructions (including page limits, spacing, font size, and margins) will not be considered for funding.

 Award recipients (PIs) are required to submit a final report 18 months after initiation of the project.